Open daily from 9:00 am to 5:00 pm

 Free to Massachusetts residents every Sunday morning (year-round) from 9:00 am to 12:00 pm and on Wednesdays from 3:00 pm to 5:00 pm (September through May).
 Proof of residency required.
 This offer is not available to commercial groups.

-Free to active duty military with their families in collaboration with the National Endowment for the Humanities Blue Star Museums program.
+Free to active duty military with their families in collaboration with the National Endowment for the Arts Blue Star Museums Program.
+Year-round free admission is offered to the Peabody Museum and Harvard Museum of Natural History using the Blue Star Museums guidelines.

 Advance reservations are required.
 Learn about admission rates and registration information for group visits and prepaid museum passes for educational institutions.